 You do not have to apply for Erasmus+ funding, but you will have to complete a few forms before and during your mobility period.
 These will include the Learning or Traineeship Agreement, the Grant Agreement, a Confirmation of Arrival and Completion, along with the Erasmus+ survey.

 Erasmus+ also offers additional funding for students from disadvantaged backgrounds and for students with disabilities who may need extra support.
 If you come from a household with an annual income of £25,000 or less, you will be eligible for an extra €120 per month for a study period or €20 per month for a traineeship (placement) period.

 If you have a disability or learning difficulties, the Exchange & Study Abroad Coordinator can also help you apply for additional support.
-If you believe you are eligible for either of these extra funding sources, you should mark this on your application and discuss it with the Exchange & Study Abroad Coordinator.
+If you believe you are eligible for either of these extra funding sources, you should mark this on your application and discuss it with the International Mobility Coordinator.

 The University of Worcester is a member of BUTEX.
 As a result, students studying at the University of Worcester are eligible to apply for a £500 scholarship to support a study abroad period that is not eligible for an Erasmus grant.
 You are likely eligible if you are studying outside of Europe.

 Applications are due on 15 June 2020 for students studying abroad during the 2020-21 academic year.
 To find out how to apply, please visit the BUTEX website.